 - Greens powder

-Bonus List: Foods which Don’t Require Refrigeration or Cooking
+Bonus List: Foods That Don’t Require Refrigeration or Cooking

-When the power is down, your refrigerator and electric stove won’t work.
-If you are prepping for power outages or other disaster, then I recommend getting a small stove.
-I personally like propane backpacking stoves best, but there are plenty of other options too.
+When the power is down, your refrigerator and the electric stove won’t work.
+If you are prepping for power outages or another disaster, I recommend getting a small stove.
+I like propane backpacking stoves best, but there are plenty of other options.

 What if it isn’t safe to cook, such as during gas leaks?
 Or what if you run out of fuel?
 Then you can use the cold soak method.

-The cold soak method involves soaking a food in cold water until it softens.
+The cold soak method involves soaking food in cold water until it softens.
 A lot of foods can surprisingly be made this way.
-Obviously many taste better when heated, but it’s a good method to know in a pinch.
+Many taste better when heated, but it’s a good method to know in a pinch.

-Here’s a list of foods which can be made with the cold soak method.
+Here’s a list of foods that can be made with the cold soak method.

-- Ramen: Soak 15-30 minutes or until it is completely soft. *Pastas unfortunately do need to be cooked to break down the proteins.
+- Ramen: Soak for 15-30 minutes or until it is completely soft. *Pastas, unfortunately, need to be cooked to break down the proteins.

 - Couscous: Soak 20-30 minute.s

-- Cream soups (no noodles or pieces of vegetables): Soak 10-30 minutes.
+- Cream soups (no noodles or pieces of vegetables): Soak for 10-30 minutes.

-- Freeze dried backpacking meals (no noodles or pasta): Most backpacking meals are designed to be cooked, so can’t be made this way.
-However, the ones without any type of pasta in them can usually be cold soaked.
+- Freeze dried backpacking meals (no noodles or pasta): Most backpacking meals are designed to be cooked, so they can’t be made this way.
+However, the ones without any pasta in them can usually be cold-soaked.

-You can make these foods more interesting by adding things like canned veggies, meat from cans or pouches, olive oil and seasonings.
+Adding things like canned veggies, meat from cans or pouches, olive oil, and seasonings can make these foods more interesting.
 Instant hummus can be spread on crackers or tortillas.
-There are actually dozens of great no-cook, no-refrigeration meals you can make once you start experimenting.
+You can make dozens of great no-cook, no-refrigeration meals once you start experimenting.

-What are your favorite meals which don’t need refrigeration or cooking?
+What are your favorite meals that don’t need refrigeration or cooking?
 Let us know in the comments section below!